pkp/pkp-docs/dev/documentation/en/frontend-forms.md

 ---
-title: Components - Frontend - Technical Documentation - OJS/OMP
+title: Forms - Frontend - Technical Documentation - OJS/OMP
 ---

-# Components

-Some components in the [UI Library](/dev/ui-library/dev/) manage complex UI interactions and control many nested components.
-These components, such as [Forms](/dev/ui-library/dev/#/component/Form) and [ListPanels](/dev/ui-library/dev/#/component/ListPanel), require precise configuration with a dozen or more `props`.

-This chapter describes how these components can be loaded, mounted and extended using PHP helper classes.

-## Forms
+# Forms

-`Form` components coordinate the activity of multiple fields.
-They ensure that forms implement accessible markup, support multilingual input, and provide consistent UIs for pagination, error handling, and user interaction.
+[Forms](/dev/ui-library/dev/#/component/Form) coordinate the activity of many nested components.
+In order to ensure that forms implement accessible markup and support multilingual input, helper classes are available to create, configure and display forms.

 Each form extends the `FormComponent` class.